timmcginley/Agile/README.md

 # Agile Prototyping

 **The future is uncertain.
 So how can we design buildings for the future?
-This course  teaches a methodology for designing building systems in the future**
+This course  teaches a methodology for designing building systems in the future.**

 >Design in the future is orchestrating diverse disciplinary needs with uncertainty.
 This requires agile thinking to; model, adapt and redesign building systems and products fast.